vincecate/electronwaves/README_vastai.md

 Bellow command will automatically install all required libraries, clone this repository into the instance and execute the simulation:

         make vastai_run SIMULATION_NUMBER=1

+This will also automatically generate report files inside of the instance.

+To download results to your host simply run the following command:

+        make vastai_download

+Reminder, do not forget to stop and destroy your running instance after you done with simulations, run `make vastai_instance_destroy`.